hehzz568/CONNECT8/README.md

-# Block Blast?
+# Block-Blast?
 Maybe, I need to finalize the name later.
 *A small Verilog game project on the DE1-SoC board*
 by **Alan He** and [**Harry Zhang**](https://github.com/po8onthetrack)
 _Last updated: 2025-11-11_